Jimit1110/AI-Project-Task-2/README.md

 Library and models that I have Explored:

-1)gTTS
+1) gTTS

-2)suno/bark: this is best because it available for commercial usage also.
+2) suno/bark: this is best because it available for commercial usage also.

-3)pyttsx3
+3) pyttsx3

-4)ElevenLabs
+4) ElevenLabs

-5)Metavoice-1B
+5) Metavoice-1B

-6)coquiTTS(was not able to install TTS so have not performed this)
+6) coquiTTS(was not able to install TTS so have not performed this)

-7)ESPNet
+7) ESPNet

-8)WaveGlow
+8) WaveGlow

-9)TensorflowTTS
+9) TensorflowTTS

 Video Demo Link:
 https://1drv.ms/v/s!Apnj3NYYFZr6gXE3wL2tAeSIms-r?e=FKCeLc